Table of Contents

 10$ (your spending for PPC ads) /50$ (your revenue from selling this item to five buyers) *100% = 5%.

-While it is better to know how to calculate the correlation between your ad spend and revenue, you can still find your ACoS right from the Seller Central dashboard.
+While knowing how to calculate the correlation between your ad spend and revenue is better, you can still find your ACoS right from the Seller Central dashboard.

 Amazon TACoS, which stands for total ACos Amazon or Total Advertising Cost of Sale Amazon, gives us a more holistic picture since it considers all your sales within an ad campaign.
 To calculate TACoS, you have to divide your total advertising spend by total revenue generated and multiply it by 100%.